 Edit versus view mode and sandbox view

-Edit, View, and Sandbox View are the options you see in the toolbar of a dashboard, report, or other type of view in Dundas BI, depending on which mode you are currently in.
+Edit, View, and Sandbox View are the options you see in the toolbar of a dashboard, report, or other type of view, depending on which mode you are currently in.

 Related video: Dashboard Modes